-Appendix 2 includes estimates from sensitivity analyses designed to (a) investigate the influence of the submodel for log(LVMI) on the random effect estimates; (b) compare a parameterisation modelling clinic mean BP with current models; (c) check whether restricting the analysis sample to those with LVMI measures had any effect on model for change in SBP, examining possible selection bias; (d) investigate sex as the only observed covariate, for comparison with published findings elsewhere (14, 16).
+Web Appendix 1 includes estimates from sensitivity analyses designed to (a) investigate the influence of the submodel for log(LVMI) on the random effect estimates (Web Table 1); (b) compare a parameterisation modelling clinic mean BP with current models (Web Table 2); (c) check whether restricting the analysis sample to those with LVMI measures had any effect on model for change in SBP, examining possible selection bias (Web Table 3); (d) investigate sex as the only observed covariate (Web Table 4), for comparison with published findings elsewhere (14, 16).

 We used Bayesian estimation via MCMC methods in Stan (2.19.1) (29, 30), called from R (31) using the rstan package (32).
-See Appendix 3 for examples.
-Appendix 4 provides further details of estimation.
+See Web Appendices 2-3 for examples and further details of estimation.